StreetMesh/.github/README.md

 Events happen here.
 People gather in my virtual world to celebrate all matters of social and cultural importance.
 Community is built here.
 Real-life events are streamed to my virtual world, allowing their organizers to reach new and far-flung audiences.

-This is not a product, but a platform.
+This is not a product but a platform.
 It belongs to no one and everyone.
 Built on the web’s existing foundation, it invites creators, thinkers, builders, and dreamers to shape it freely.

-My virtual world is not just the next version of the internet—it's the spatial web.
-It's the StreetMesh.
+My virtual world is not just the next version of the Internet—it's the spatial web, the *StreetMesh*.

 ## License